gurishaansingh/Induction-Program/README.md

 ### DAY2 (01-08-2025)

 #### 9:00 AM to 11:00AM - Universal Human Values
 The day began with an expert lecture by Dr. Priya Darshni Madam.
-In which she gave us deep insights  of Basic human aspirations Evaluation of our efforts Planning for a fulfilling life Multiple ways to fullfill aspirations Common aspirations and concerns in our personal and professional lives.
+In which she gave us deep insights  of Basic human aspirations, Evaluation of our efforts, Planning for a fulfilling life, Multiple ways to fullfill aspirations, Common aspirations and concerns in our personal and professional lives.

 #### 11:00 AM to 12:30 PM -
 I attended another enriching session conducted by Dr. Arvind Dhingra (Director of STEP and Incharge of TAC).
 He asked for 7 boys and 7 girls to come up on stage whom he asked to perform a team strategy game.